cronvel/terminal-kit/documentation.md

 A full-blown terminal lib featuring: 256 colors, styles, keys & mouse handling, input field, interactive 'yes or no', screen buffer, and many more...

-Whether you need just colors & styles, build a simple interactive command line tool or build a complexe terminal application: this is the absolute terminal lib for Node.js!
+Whether you just need colors & styles, build a simple interactive command line tool or a complexe terminal application: this is the absolute terminal lib for Node.js!

 It does **NOT** depend on ncurses.